Want to hike with new friends?Join a group trip

 Meals: B

-Today includes some stretches through an industrial area and along the highway, but you will also walk through the Monte Areo recreational area, which features a prehistoric dolmen (you will need to detour slightly to visit the Dolmen de San Pablo).
-The central part of the stage runs through a beautiful rural environment and by villages with a maritime-agricultural tradition.
-Aviles was a prominent naval town in the Middle Ages and has lots to see for those interested in architecture.
-Distance: 24km/14.9mi
+On this first stage there are some stretches through an industrial area and along the highway, but you will also walk through the Monte Areo recreational area, which features a prehistoric dolmen (you will need to detour slightly to visit the Dolmen de San Pablo).
+Your destination is Aviles, a prominent naval town in the Middle Ages which today has lots to see for those interested in architecture.
+Distance: 25km/15.6mi, highest point approx 180m

 Meals: B

-The walk today begins in the Plaza de España in Avilés, passing through the historic centre before gradually leaving the city.
+The walk today begins in Plaza de España in Avilés, passing through the historic centre before leaving the city.
 The route crosses the villages of San Miguel and Piedras Blancas and passes by the Church of Santiago del Monte.
-From there, you walk along the main road until reaching Soto del Barco.
+From there, you walk along the main road to Soto del Barco.
 This stage is mainly on paved roads, with moderate but continuous inclines, with typical waymarks of the Camino to show the way.
-Distance 17km/10.6mi
+Distance 17km/10.6mi, highest point approx 180m

 Meals: B

 Leaving Soto del Barco, you gradually reach the Plaza Marqués in Muros de Nalón.
-There are well-trodden dirt paths and paved roads, leading to El Pitu and Cudillero, from where the path ascends along a trail parallel to the highway.
-You then continue toward La Magdalena and descend along the road to Concha de Artedo Beach.
+There are well-trodden dirt paths and paved roads leading to El Pitu and Cudillero, from where there are two options - to walk along the Camí Real de Las Ballotas (along the coast) or through the Sierra de Las Palancas (through the mountains - only recommended in clear weather).
+The coastal path ascends along a trail parallel to the highway and continues toward La Magdalena, descending to Concha de Artedo Beach.
 Cross through forests on either side of the small town of Mumayor then follow the road to Soto de Luiña.
 This stage has moderate elevation changes.
 Enjoy the scenery and the stops along the way.
 This and tomorrow's stages are some of the most beautiful of the Camino Norte, with the coastal route offering impressive views over the cliffs and access to the beaches.
-Distance 20km/12.5mi
+Distance 22km/13.8mi, highest point approx 160m

 Meals: B

 Starting from Soto de Luiña, the route follows a quiet secondary road with little traffic, passing through the villages of Novellana and Santa Marina until it reaches Ballota.
 From here, you ascend along a path to Río Cabo Beach and then pass through the village of Tablizo.
 Finally, an uphill stretch on a paved road leads to the medieval whaling port of Cadavedo.
-Distance 20km/12.5mi
+Distance 20km/12.5mi, highest point approx 160m

 Meals: B

-After crossing the village of Cadavedo, this shorter stage continues along a road that soon becomes a trail.
+From Cadavedo, this shorter stage continues along a road that soon becomes a trail.
 Passing through fields and forests, you arrive at Querúas and then cross the village of Chano de Canero.
-From here, follow the VA1 road towards the port of Luarca.
+Continue following the VA1 road towards the port of Luarca.
 After skirting the Hermitage of Nuestra Señora la Blanca, descend to the Paseo del Muelle in Luarca.
 This afternoon you can take a stroll around the rectangular harbour.
-Distance: 18km/11.25mi
+Distance: 18km/11.25mi, highest point approx 140m

 Meals: B

-This morning will start with a climb as you head out of Luarca.
-The route moves away from the coast and through countryside and small villages before arriving in the lively market town of Navia.
+This morning will start with a climb heading out of Luarca, before the path levels out for the rest of the day.
+The route takes you away from the coast and through countryside to the lively market town of Navia.
 There are moderate slopes through the day, as you follow the road on paths and paved tracks between houses and crop fields.
-Distance: 20km/12.5mi
+Distance: 20km/12.5mi, highest point approx 180m

 Meals: B

-Transfer to La Caridad to continue the walk.
-You can walk this section and forgo the transfer however it adds 10km to the day.
-Today will be your last day close to the coast.
-The second part of the walk from Tapia de Casariego to Ribadeo runs along paths that wind between steep cliffs and fine golden sandy beaches.
-Cross the ‘Ponte dos Santos’ bridge over the River Eo to enter Galicia, the last region on the Camino, and arrive in Ribadeo.
+A morning transfer (at 8.30am) takes you to La Caridad to continue the walk (you can walk this section and forgo the transfer however it adds 10km to the day).
+This is the last day close to the coast.
+From La Caridad the route passes through Valdepares, Porcía and El Viso.
+At El Viso variant walks are possible, or continue along the main route to Tapia de Casariego.
+The stage from Tapia de Casariego to Ribadeo runs along paths that wind between steep cliffs and fine golden sandy beaches.
+Cross the ‘Ponte dos Santos’ bridge over the River Eo to enter Galicia and arrive in Ribadeo.
 The town is renowned for its Cathedrals Beach, the second most visited site in Galicia - after the Cathedral in Santiago de Compostela, of course!
-Distance: 22km/13.8mi
+Distance: 23km/14.4mi, highest point approx 60m

 Meals: B